top of page

 All Posts

-A Month by Month Guide to the Pressure Points of Year 12
+A Month by Month Guide to Year 12

 An A Level Teacher’s Honest View Having taught A level Maths for 10 years, one question I hear regularly from Year 12 students is this: is it normal to feel stressed at certain points of the year?
 The short answer is yes.
 Below is my personal observation of the Year 12 academic year, from September to July.
 I have rated the stress level of each month out of five, with five being the most stressful.
 (Disclaimer: This is entirely opinion based, drawn from classroom experience o